Do You Need a BSN to Work Remotely? The Real Scoop for Aspiring Telehealth Nurses

 Yes, a BSN can open HR doors.
 But your hands-on grit is often what gets you hired—and loved by patients.
 If you’re ready to swap code blues for blue-light glasses, let your experience shine and start applying.
 You belong in telehealth, BSN or not.

-If you’re not sure where to start, our job board and Telehealth Nurse Mastery Suite break down exactly what skills to highlight, whether you’re ADN or BSN.
+If you’re not sure where to start, our job board and Career Accelerator (Formerly the Telehealth Mastery Suite) break down exactly what skills to highlight, whether you’re ADN or BSN.
 No judgment—just nurse-to-nurse support.